dsagman/picat/readme.md

 ## Non-determinism: `?=>` and more `table`

 A key feature of logic programming languages is implicit backtracking from failure to try and achieve success.
-This is also why they lend themselve to constraint programming.
+This is also why they lend themselves to constraint programming.

 Picat predicates/rules, but not functions, can be defined as backtrackable with `?=>`.
 The manual provides an example for determining if a a node `Y` is reachable from a node `X` in a graph.